Errol Solomon Meyers Memorial Lecture: Professor Errol Solomon Meyers

 Professor Errol Solomon Meyers was a key founder of the University of Queensland School of Medicine.
 From 1925, he was a leader in postgraduate medical education courses conducted at the British Medical Association (Queensland Branch), and was the doyen of surgical anatomy.
 A general surgeon and teacher of outstanding ability, Professor Meyers taught anatomy and surgical dissection to dental students in Brisbane from 1922, establishing an Anatomy School within the dental hospital in George Street in 1927.
 From that time Dr Meyers brought the strength of his considerable personality to bear on the need to establish a School of Medicine in Queensland, a triumph achieved finally on 13 March 1936.

 Education was one of Professor Myers’ passions.
 Discussions around the need for a medical faculty in Queensland began as early as 1893, and from the mid-1920s Professor Meyers advocated this case strongly.
 When the Faculty was finally inaugurated in 1936, Professor Meyers was appointed lecturer in anatomy, before becoming Dean in 1941.
 His standing as a medical educator was such that he was one of only two Australians to be invited to speak at the inaugural World Conference on Medical Education in 1953.
 Despite all of these accolades, perhaps the best marker of Professor Meyers’ success was his standing within the student body.
 Professor Meyers exhibited all of the qualities of an exceptional clinical teacher including a passion for education and enthusiasm for learning.
 He was much loved, admired and respected by the medical student body for his contribution to medical education.

 The Memorial Lecture

 The Errol Solomon Meyers Memorial Lecture is the premier academic event on the University of Queensland Medical Society’s calendar.
-The lecture is a special tribute to the life of Professor Meyers, and a wonderful opportunity to bring together members of the medical, university and general community.
-The UQMS is grateful for the support and contribution of the Meyers family and our past orators, who have assisted the ES Meyers Memorial Lecture to become one of the largest public lectures of its kind in the Southern Hemisphere.
+The lecture is a tribute to the life of Professor Meyers, and an opportunity to bring together members of the medical, university and general community.
+The Meyers family and past orators have assisted the ES Meyers Memorial Lecture to become one of the largest public lectures of its kind in the Southern Hemisphere.

-Recent Memorial Orators (since 2000)

-2016 – Dr Ranjana Srivastava, author and oncologist in disadvantaged areas of Melbourne.